 Mike Grosser- Boston

-As an instructor, Mike strives to put himself in his students’ shoes so that he can explain techniques as intuitively and thoroughly as possible.
+As an instructor, Mike strives to put himself in his students’ shoes so that he can relate material as intuitively and thoroughly as possible.
 He loves seeing students’ eyes light up when they understand a concept or feel a movement work naturally in their body for the first time.

-Mike is constantly honing his skills.
+Mike lives and breathes dance.
+He is constantly honing his skills and developing new ideas.
 If you run into him at grocery store, on public transit, in a museum, or on a mountain top, you’ll probably catch him dancing.

 Christopher Wells- Tempe, AZ

 Chris has been dancing and teaching for fifteen years.
 He’s turned this passion into a full time career in academia as a historian of jazz music and popular dance.
 He holds a PhD in musicology from the University of North Carolina at Chapel Hill, and his doctoral dissertation on Savoy Ballroom house bandleader Chick Webb has received multiple awards.
 He conducts research on a range of jazz music and jazz dance history topics and regularly presents his work at national and international academic conferences.
 As a member of the musicology faculty at Arizona State University, Chris teaches a range of courses on jazz and popular music, dance and embodiment, and how issues of race impact practices of sound and movement.
 He loves working with other dancers and has taught numerous workshops on blues music's technical intricacies, history, politics, and culture at national events including Tobacco Road Blues, Nocturne Blues, Sweet Molasses Blues, Emerald City Blues, and BluesShout!